sitedata/checklyhq.com/site/content/docs/integrations/pagerduty.md

 ---

-Checkly integrates with [Pagerduty](https://pagerduty.com) and can deliver all failure and recovery events to Pagerduty account.
+Checkly integrates with [Pagerduty](https://pagerduty.com) and can deliver all failure and recovery events to your Pagerduty account.
 After setting up the integration, Checkly will:

 1. Trigger alerts in Pagerduty when a check fails.
 2. Resolve alerts when a check recovers.

-Integration is as simple as following the three step Pagerduty connect process.
+Setup is as simple as following the three-step Pagerduty connect process.
 You can add as many Pagerduty channels as you wish.

 1. Navigate to the **alert settings** tab on the account screen and click the 'Add channels' button.